 #1 | Turmeric and Black Pepper Tea Dry Cough Remedy

-Turmeric is an excellent herb to help reduce not only the severity of a dry cough, but also the inflammation that occurs due to persistent coughing.
+Turmeric is an excellent herb to help reduce not only the severity of a dry cough but also the inflammation that occurs due to persistent coughing.
 Along with the soothing and anti-inflammatory qualities of turmeric, black pepper is known to help soothe throat irritation and help protect against viruses and bacteria which may be causing your dry cough to worsen.
 To utilize this home remedy for dry cough, bring 1/2 cup of water to a boil.
 Once boiling, add 1 teaspoon of turmeric powder and 1 teaspoon of black pepper.
 Allow the ingredients to boil for 3 minutes.
 Remove from heat and pour into a mug.
-Add 1 tablespoon of raw honey or agave nectar (for flavor) and drink this dry cough remedy once a day.
+Add 1 tablespoon of raw honey or agave nectar (for flavour) and drink this dry cough remedy once a day.

 #2 | Lemon and Honey Cough Syrup

 If you’re searching for a natural alternative to the synthetic cough syrups found at your local drug store, then you’ll be very interested in this home remedy for dry cough.
-Both lemon and honey feature soothing and healing properties capable of reducing cough severity while treating the the underlying causes of a cough.
+Both lemon and honey feature soothing and healing properties capable of reducing cough severity while treating the underlying causes of a cough.
 Lemons feature potent anti-inflammatory properties while honey features natural antioxidant capabilities.
 To utilize this dry cough remedy, simply add 2 tablespoons of freshly squeezed lemon juice into 1 tablespoon of raw honey.
 Drink the entire mixture at least three times per day until the cough has subsided.

 #3 | Garlic and Honey Tea Remedy For Dry Coughs

 Garlic is perhaps one of the most effective home remedies for dry cough as its unique medicinal compounds are known to have powerful antibacterial and antimicrobial properties.
-Although its flavor is quite strong, its healing capabilities are even stronger.
+Although its flavour is quite strong, its healing capabilities are even stronger.
 When combined with the soothing effects of honey, many people experience immediate relief of their coughing and instant inflammation reduction.
 To utilize this remedy, slightly crush three garlic cloves and add them to 1 cup of water.
 Bring the water to a rolling boil.
 Allow the garlic to boil for 2 minutes before removing from heat.
 Strain the garlic cloves out of the water and pour into a mug.
 Add 1 tablespoon of honey and drink.
 For an added healing boost, eat the three garlic cloves.

 #4 | Homemade Onion and Honey Cough Syrup